The Office of New Student Programs is a small office that runs big programs with the help of talented University of Michigan students.

 ONSP hires a summer Parking Attendant to assist in the delivery of the U-M Orientation program.
 In this position, the perfect candidate will be one of the first points of contact for incoming students and their families.
 This position works Sundays - Wednesday mornings from 7:00 AM to 9:30 AM from early June through early August.
 This is the perfect job for those who also want to take classes during the summer.
-Application information for our summer 2018 position is now available.
+Application information for our summer 2019 position will be available in March 2019.

 Other Positions at ONSP